 By using a commenting strategy, a great content sidekick, and segmenting your connections, I know for a fact you're going to make a splash on LinkedIn.

-If you've liked the post, just head on over to Traffic Is Currency and subscribe for an actionable blog post once a month.
+If you've liked the post, just head on over here to subscribe to our newsletter.

 I promise you I will eat a snack for every subscriber.
 You have my word.